TV Meteorologist

 Hello.
 My boss has asked me to find out the amount of snowfall in a 5 day span in January 2016.
 Any idea on how can I get this info?

-Asked by Erin about 7 years ago
+Asked by Erin over 7 years ago

 Hi, Erin.
 I’d go to weather.gov (not .com).
 Click on your area of the map and it will take you to the local National Weather Service office and you’ll see phone and email on the bottom.
 Good luck.